tambrulee/portfolio_project/README.md

 ## About Project

+-Here I want a responsive website photo as per the one shown in tutorial

 This is a project portflio designed to showcase my skillset alongside past and ongoing projects.
 I aim to entice prospective recruiters and also use this as a space to plug in any future work I do.

 ### Pages